haproxytech/vmware-haproxy/docs/upgrade.md

 Re-apply any custom changes to the `haproxy.cfg` or `dataplaneapi.cfg` files and restart the services.

-On the service side, ensure service-type load balancer service IPs are reachable on both the supervisor and Tanzu Clusters.
+On the service side, ensure service-type load balancer external IPs are reachable on both the supervisor and Tanzu clusters.

 Finally, ensure the cluster starts programming routes via dataplaneapi into `haproxy.cfg` and spawning a new HAProxy processes.
 If this happens, you should see the `haproxy.cfg` grow in size as routes are added.
 This make take some time if the cluster operator is in an exponential backoff loop.
 As a rule of thumb, if you don't have routes within 5 minutes then something is probably wrong.
 Double check dataplane api logs to ensure it is processing traffic.